Wrightsville Beach Bridge repairs resume, expect traffic pattern change

 WRIGHTSVILLE BEACH, N.C.
-(WNCT) — Contract crews working to preserve the South Banks Channel Bridge in Wrightsville Beach will resume work Wednesday, according to the NCDOT.
+(WNCT) — Contract crews working to preserve the South Banks Channel Bridge in Wrightsville Beach will resume work Wednesday, according to the NC Department of Transportation.

 For real-time travel information, visit DriveNC.gov or follow NCDOT on social media.